Pomme de Terre River (Minnesota)

 The Pomme de Terre River is a 125 mi tributary of the Minnesota River in western Minnesota in the United States.
-Via the Minnesota River, it is part of the watershed of the Mississippi River, draining an area of 875 sqmi in an agricultural region.
+Via the Minnesota River, it is part of the watershed of the Mississippi River, draining an area of 875 mi2 in an agricultural region.
 The headwaters region of the Pomme de Terre River is the northernmost extremity of the Minnesota River's watershed.

 Etymology

 The name Pomme de Terre is French and means literally "soil apple," usually meaning "potato."
 In this case, the river was named by early French explorers for a different root vegetable, the potato-like prairie turnip (Pediomelum esculentum, syn.
 Psoralea esculenta), which was commonly eaten by the Sioux.
+Similarly, the traditional Dakota name for this river is Owóbopte Wakpá, or the prairie-digging river.

 Geography

 The source of the Pomme de Terre at Stalker Lake.

 The Pomme de Terre River issues from Stalker Lake in Tordenskjold Township, approximately 3 mi northeast of Dalton in southern Otter Tail County, and flows generally southwardly through eastern Grant and Stevens Counties and western Swift County, through the cities of Barrett, Morris, and Appleton.
 It flows into Marsh Lake on the Minnesota River in southwestern Swift County, approximately 4 mi southwest of Appleton.
 Marsh Lake was formed by a backup of water caused by the Pomme de Terre's delta, and is presently maintained by a manmade dam.

 In its upper course the river flows through a morainic region of numerous lakes, in a course characterized by meadows and wooded hills, as well as marshy stretches near areas where the river passes through lakes.
 The largest lakes on the river include Ten Mile Lake in Otter Tail County; Pomme de Terre and Barrett Lakes in Grant County; and Perkins Lake in Stevens County.
 The water levels of several lakes on the river's course are maintained by small dams.
 Downstream of Morris, the river flows on till plains between eroding banks and becomes increasingly turbid.
 According to the Minnesota Pollution Control Agency, approximately 81% of the land in the Pomme de Terre River's watershed is used for agriculture; of this area, half is used for the cultivation of corn and soybeans, and 43% for that of hay and small grains.